Get ready for auto tariffs, U.S. congressman warns | CBC News

 When lines have to be drawn, it could be time for the remaining G7 nations to reinforce cohesion, Sparwasser said.

-"When the Atlantic seems to be getting wider, I do believe there's a strong merit in having the Europeans, together with Japan and Canada, come together on the most important issues," he said.
+"When the Atlantic seems to be getting wider, I do believe there's a strong merit in having the Europeans, together with Japan and Canada, come together on the most important issues," she said.

 Comments